Frequently Asked Questions and Answers

 receiving an assistantship?

 Certainly a minor in agricultural economics would be preferable to no classes in agricultural economics.
 Funding depends on many factors such as GPA, a background in agricultural economics, economic theory, mathematics, and statistics.
-(See the answer to question 8 under “Application Questions”.)
 The admissions committee ranks candidates after careful review of each student’s application materials.
 The decision depends on how much funding is available and the number and quality of students seeking that funding.

 - How important is my GPA in my admission into your department and in securing an assistantship?